ixjf/MSIRGB/README.md

  - MSI Z370M MORTAR

  # How to build
- 1. Install Visual Studio 2017 (any edition) with C++ desktop development tools, C# WPF support, and Blend for .NET.
+ 1. Install Visual Studio 2017 (any edition) with C++ desktop development tools, C# and WPF support, and Blend for .NET.
 The project is currently set to use the Windows 10 SDK build 17663, but it should work with any other.
  2. Open the solution (MSIRGB.sln)
  3. Select debug/release target & build.